 What is Discover?

-Discover is a virtual, online network run by Autistica.
+Discover is an online network run by Autistica.
 It links autism research centres with autistic people, their families and carers.
-Charities, schools and care providers can also be members.

 What are the benefits of joining?

 You will receive email updates from us with opportunities to:

 LEARN about the latest autism research

 Why should I join Discover and get involved in research?

 As an autistic person, family member or carer, you are the true autism experts.
 We need you to share your experiences, tell us what research matters to you and try new tools and therapies.
 If more people take part in research, we can make faster progress and develop the services and treatments that you need.